We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 - If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.

 Start planning your trip to Switzerland!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.